-If you want to grow your own tomatoes, you should consider not only the taste but also the Plant resistance take into account.
-Especially in the open field, it needs varieties that are resistant to rot.
-This fungal disease cannot be completely avoided, but the risk is lower for robust varieties (e.g. old tomato varieties).
+If you want to grow your own tomatoes, you should consider not only the taste but also the Resilience of the plants take into account.
+Varieties that are resistant to rot are particularly important outdoors.
+Although this fungal disease cannot be completely avoided, the risk is lower for robust varieties (e.g. old tomato varieties).

-Tomatoes need a warm and sunny place, which is protected from rain and wind.
-In addition, a permeable, humus-rich and nutrient-rich soil is important for optimal plant growth.
+Tomatoes need a Warm and sunny spotthat is protected from rain and wind.
+A well-drained, humus-rich and nutrient-rich soil is also important for optimum plant growth.

-For pre-growing is recommended to use a warm and bright window sill - tomato seedlings need especially much light and warmth.
-This concerns not only the germination phase, but also the subsequent growth.
-The temperature should be at least 20°C, so that the sowing really succeeds.
-If everything fits, you have created a solid foundation to be able to grow delicious tomatoes yourself.
+A warm and bright window sill is recommended for pre-cultivation - tomato seedlings need a warm and bright window sill.
+Lots of light and warmth.
+This applies not only to the germination phase, but also to later growth.
+The temperature should be at least 20°C to ensure successful sowing.
+If everything is right, you have created a solid basis for growing your own delicious tomatoes.

-We are not all blessed with their own garden.
-But no problem, growing tomatoes works just as well in pots!
+We are not all blessed with our own garden.
+But no problem, growing tomatoes in pots works just as well!
 Note, however, that the Planter neither too big nor too small should be.
-If the capacity is too large, root rot may occur due to the large amounts of soil.
-On the other hand, if the pots are too small, it is more difficult to control moisture.
+If the capacity is too large, the large amount of soil can lead to root rot.
+If the pots are too small, on the other hand, it is more difficult to control the moisture.

-It's best to use a pot that 15-20 liters grips.
-So the plant roots feel especially comfortable!
-In addition, the planter should have a water drainage.
-This is important so that no waterlogging forms - your tomato plants are non swimmers and do not want to learn it either!
+It's best to use a pot that 15-20 liters is set.
+This makes the plant roots feel particularly at home!
+The planter should also have a drainage system.
+This is important to prevent waterlogging - your tomato plants are non swimmers and do not want to learn it either!

-Tip: Be sure to also check out my post about the Bird friendly garden on!
+Tip: Be sure to check out my article about the Bird friendly garden on!
 There you will learn how to turn your garden into a real bird paradise.

 5. prick tomatoes

-Tomato plants need a lot of space, to grow well.
-As soon as the first leaves appear - usually after 2-3 weeks - the big moment has come: Time for pricking!
+Tomato plants need a lot of spacein order to grow well.
+As soon as the first leaves appear - usually after 2-3 weeks - the big moment has arrived: Time for pricking out!
 So you have to use the individual plantsif you have planted them too close together.
-For this you should take some time and have a lot of patience.
+You should take your time and be patient.

-For pricking out you lift the seedlings carefully from the ground - be sure not to injure the small roots in the process.
-How do you do that?
-It is best to use a special pricking rod or the shaft of a spoon.
-Then put the tomato plants in new pots, filled with nutrient-rich soil.
+For pricking out you lift the seedlings carefully from the ground - Make absolutely sure that the small roots are not damaged in the process.
+How to do this?
+The best way is to use a special pricking rod or the shaft of a spoon.
+Then place the tomato plants in new pots filled with nutrient-rich soil.

 6. watering correctly

-Tomatoes want to be watered!
-But the motto "the more, the better" you should immediately eliminate from your thoughts.
-After all, with too much water increases the Danger for fungal infections - especially if the moisture persists for a long time.
-Therefore, never water from above over the whole plant if you want to successfully grow tomatoes yourself.
+Tomatoes need to be watered!
+But you should forget the motto "the more, the better".
+Too much water increases the Danger of fungal infections - especially if the moisture persists over a longer period of time.
+Therefore, never water the entire plant from above if you want to successfully grow tomatoes yourself.

-You're feeding your tomato plants right when you're only directly on the ground watering.
+You're feeding your tomato plants right when you're only directly on the ground water them.
 On hot days, you should water them several times a day.
-Never wait until the soil is completely dry - because tomatoes are also not fans of dryness.
+Never wait until the soil has completely dried out - because tomatoes are also not fans of dryness.

 7. do not forget to fertilize

-Tomatoes are So-called starchy plants that is, always hungry plants that extract a lot of nutrients from the soil.
-Therefore, you should fertilize your tomato plants regularly so that they are well supplied and you can harvest as many tomatoes as possible.
-It is suitable Biofertilizer containing potassium or even compost.
+Tomatoes are So-called starchy plants i.e. always hungry plants that extract a lot of nutrients from the soil.
+You should therefore fertilize your tomato plants regularly so that they are well fed and you can harvest as many tomatoes as possible.
+It is suitable Organic fertilizer containing potassium or even compost.

 Tip: Want to know how composting works?
-Then be sure to check out my article about the Proper composting inside!
+Then take a look at my article about the Proper composting inside!

 8. stubbing out must be

-To encourage fruiting, you should use the young side shoots of tomato plants periodically remove (sprout).
-This way, the plant can use all its strength on the main shoot on which the tomatoes hang.
-If you do not cut out, the tomato plant will form Too many fruits out - these remain too small and do not ripen.
+In order to promote fruit formation, you should young side shoots of the tomato plants regularly (thinning out).
+This allows the plant to use all its strength on the main shoot on which the tomatoes hang.
+If you do not pinch out the shoots, the tomato plant will form too much fruit These remain too small and do not ripen.

 9. use climbing aid

-To prevent the main shoot from snapping off under the weight of the fruit, you should secure it with a Climbing aid or climbing aid support.
-Spiral rods made of stainless steel or aluminum are suitable for this purpose.
-Likewise, you can use strings that you loosely wrap around the plant and attach to a rain gutter, for example.
-Definitely a pretty crucial tip for the successful cultivation of tomatoes.
+To prevent the main shoot from bending under the weight of the fruit, you should secure it with a Climbing aid or climbing aid support.
+Spiral rods made of stainless steel or aluminum are suitable for this.
+You can also use strings that you wrap loosely around the plant and attach to a gutter, for example.
+Definitely a pretty crucial tip for successfully growing tomatoes.

 10. protect tomatoes from rain

 Tomatoes are children of the sun - so they like no rain.
-Therefore, you should protect them well from it.
-In addition to a greenhouse, a tomato house is also worthwhile in the open field.
-Otherwise you can Tomato hoods for individual plants use.
-Under a special film simulates the greenhouse climate.
-On sunny days, however, you can roll up the hood again.
+That's why you should protect them well.
+In addition to a greenhouse, a tomato house is also worthwhile outdoors.
+Otherwise you can Tomato caps for individual plants use.
+The greenhouse climate is simulated under a special film.
+On sunny days, however, you can roll up the cover again.

-Tip: If you feel like it, also feel free to check out my detailed post about sustainable gardening in.
+Tip: If you feel like it, you can also take a look at my detailed article about Sustainable gardening in.